brendan-lee/Golden-Ears-Cheater/README.md

 # How to use
 * Run the code in your browser console.
-* Or compress and save the code as a bookmark, press it when in a test.
+* Or save compressed code as a bookmark, press it in a test.